 Burbank International Film Festival accepts no responsibility for loss or damage of entries during shipment to or from Burbank International Film Festival.

-1. Entries must be submitted by the date of the Final Deadline by May 31st, 2021.
+1. Entries must be submitted by the date of the Final Deadline of April 30th, 2022.

-2. Entrants must submit only an ONLINE digital version of their film for viewing consideration.
-NO DVD's, Blu-Rays or Computer Files will be accepted.
+2. Entrants will upload an ONLINE digital version of their film for viewing consideration.

 4. All entries must be in English or subtitled, unless special arrangements have been made with the festival.